ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 A WAR archive allows you to easily deploy your application inside your web container / servlet container, by just copying it to its `webapps` folder.
 Ktor supports two popular servlet containers: [Jetty](#jetty) and [Tomcat](#tomcat).
-Also serves when deploying to [google app engine](#google-app-engine).
+It also serves when deploying to [google app engine](#google-app-engine).

 To generate a war file, you can use the gretty gradle plugin.
-You also need a `WEB-INF/web.xml` that looks like this:
+You also need a `WEB-INF/web.xml` which looks like this:

 `webapp/WEB-INF/web.xml`:
 ```xml